 Bold and beautiful, intense and simple, this multi-layered Beet and Goat Cheese Terrine is inspired by the sisters of Hemsley and Hemsley, and will leave both you and your guests in a trance at first cut.

 Beets.
 Red beets, golden beets, candy beets.
 Beets.
-Earthy, sweet and bright, these root vegetables are not only intense in flavour and versatility but are mesmerizing to look at.
+Earthy, sweet, and bright, these root vegetables are not only intense in flavor and versatility but are mesmerizing to look at.
 To me, they're the watermelons of the veggie world, and I can't get enough of them.
-One of our favourite ways to enjoy the beetroot is with creamy goat cheese, and what better way to pair the two than with a beet terrine with chèvre?
+One of our favorite ways to enjoy the beetroot is with creamy goat cheese, and what better way to pair the two than with a beet terrine with chèvre?

 - 2 medium golden beets

 - 2 medium red beets

 - 12-15 leaves Basil 2 tablespoon chopped + 5 Leaves